martijnvermaat/wiggelen/README.rst

 Working with wiggle tracks in Python.

-**Note that this is a work in progress, probably not yet ready for use!**
+**Warning:** This is a work in progress, probably not yet ready for use!

 Description